Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Numerical Experiments

 \section{Numerical Experiments}

-In each experiment, we use the smallest allowable $K$ that provides LDP. $\upsilon_*^2$ describes the amount of heterogeneity between clients' data (increasing with heterogeneity); see \cref{sec: app additional notation} for precise definition.
+We validate our theoretical findings with three sets of experiments.
+Our results indicate that ISRL-DP MB-SGD yields accurate, private models in practice.
+Our method performs well even relative to \textit{non-private} Local SGD, a.k.a.
+FedAvg~\citep{mcmahan2017originalFL}, and outperforms ISRL-DP Local SGD for most privacy levels. \cref{app: experiment details} contains details of experiments, and additional results.\footnote{We also describe the ISRL-DP Local SGD baseline in~\cref{app: experiment details}.
+Code for all experiments is available at \url{https://github.com/lowya/Private-Federated-Learning-Without-a-Trusted-Server}.}

-\underline{\textbf{Logistic Regression with MNIST:}} Following \cite{woodworth2020}, we consider binary logistic regression on MNIST~\cite{mnist}; the task is to classify digits as odd or even.
-Each of 25 odd/even digit pairings is assigned to a client ($N = 25$).
-More details and plots are in \cref{app: mnist details}. \cref{fig:MNIST-testerr v eps} shows that with maximal client heterogeneity ($\upsilon_*^2 \approx 0.2$), \textit{LDP MB-SGD outperforms (non-private) Local SGD (a.k.a.
-FedAvg) for $\epsilon \geq 12$} across different values of $M$.
-Moreover, LDP MB-SGD consistently outperforms LDP Local SGD.
-For $\epsilon \approx 18,$ the price of LDP is almost $0$.
+\underline{\textbf{Binary Logistic Regression with MNIST:}} Following \citet{woodworth2020}, we consider binary logistic regression on MNIST~\citep{mnist}.
+The task is to classify digits as odd or even.
+Each of 25 odd/even digit pairings is assigned to a silo ($N = 25$). \cref{fig:MNIST-testerr v eps} shows that \textit{ISRL-DP MB-SGD outperforms (non-private) Local SGD for $\epsilon \geq 12$} and outperforms ISRL-DP Local SGD.

-\underline{\textbf{Linear Regression with Health Insurance Data:}} We divide the data set \cite{kaggle} ($d=7, n \times N = 1338$) into $N$ heterogeneous groups based on the level of the target medical charges.
-See \cref{app: linreg details} for additional details.
-Results for two settings of $N$ and $M$ are shown in \cref{fig:linreg plot}.
-LDP MB-SGD outperforms LDP Local SGD for most privacy levels, especially in the high privacy regime $\epsilon \leq 2$.
-Further, for $\epsilon \geq 2$, LDP MB-SGD performs essentially as well as (non-private) Local SGD.
+\underline{\textbf{Linear Regression with Health Insurance Data:}} We divide the data set \citep{kaggle} ($d=7, n \times N = 1338$) into $N$ silos based on the level of the target: patient medical costs. \cref{fig:linreg plot} shows that ISRL-DP MB-SGD outperforms ISRL-DP Local SGD, especially in the high privacy regime $\epsilon \leq 2$. \textit{For $\epsilon \geq 2$, ISRL-DP MB-SGD is in line with (non-private) Local SGD.}

+\textbf{\underline{Multiclass Logistic Regression with Obesity Data:}} We train a softmax regression model for a $7$-way classification task with an obesity data set~\citep{obesitydataset}.
+We divide the data into $N = 7$ heterogeneous silos based on the value of the target variable, obesity level, which takes $7$ values: Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II and Obesity Type III.
+As shown in~\cref{fig: obesity}, \textit{our algorithm significantly outperforms ISRL-DP Local SGD by $10-30\%$ across all privacy levels}.